 You must have a Social Security Number (SSN).
 Everyone in a household that receives CalFresh benefits must have a Social Security Number, including children.

 You must report all household members' income and property owned.
 Property and income limits vary depending on the number of persons in your household and their ages.

 Your personal vehicles are not included in determining CalFresh eligibility.

 Effective June 1, 2019, the CalFresh food assistance program expanded to include eligible older adults with disabilities who receive Supplemental Security Income/State Supplementary Payment (SSI/SSP) Benefits.

 Amount of Benefits

-Click here for a Pre-Screening Tool that will provide you with an estimate of your eligibility for CalFresh benefits.
-Please note that this is only an estimate; it is not an application for CalFresh.
 Once you apply for CalFresh benefits, an Eligibility Technician who is an expert in the program will review your information and determine whether you meet the eligibility requirements to receive CalFresh benefits and, if so, how much you are eligible to receive.
-You may apply for CalFresh benefits at your local CalFresh office, or you may apply online at Benefits CalWIN web site.
+You may apply for CalFresh benefits at your local CalFresh office, by phone 1-800-281-9799, by fax 714-645-3489, or you may apply online at Benefits CalWIN web site.

 All households that receive CalFresh benefits must complete a Semi-Annual Report (SAR 7) documenting their income, property, and any changes to their household.

 With the exception of elderly and disabled households with no earned income, these households must complete and submit a SAR 7: